isabella0428/JOS/labs/lab1/ReadMe.md

 He110 World
 ```

 Since we don't give enough parameters to cprintf, when we try to get the second number, va_arg gets the next number although it has been to the end of va_list.
 It actually depends on the contents in the next  memory block, so it is not a specfic value.

+##### Question6

-Q6: *Let's say that GCC changed its calling convention so that it pushed arguments on the stack in declaration order, so that the last argument is pushed last.
+*Let's say that GCC changed its calling convention so that it pushed arguments on the stack in declaration order, so that the last argument is pushed last.
 How would you have to change `cprintf` or its interface so that it would still be possible to pass it a variable number of arguments?*

+##### Answer

-A: If gcc pushes arguments onto stack, the order of the parameters are reversed.
+If gcc pushes arguments onto stack, the order of the parameters are reversed.
 If we still want to pass it a variable of arguments, we can send the parameters of `crpintf` to another function so the parameters can be reversed again.

 ```c
 int